xuwei1997/MRAgent/readme.md

     - The LLM model used in the MRAgent.
 - gwas_token: str, optional (default=None)
     - The GWAS token for the OpenGWAS data.
+- opengwas_model: str, 'csv' or 'online' optional (default='csv')
+    - The model of the OpenGWAS data. 'csv' for the local OpenGWAS data. 'online' for the online OpenGWAS data.

 #### Methods: